the-startup-stack/docs/_bootstrapping/bootstrap-the-cluster.md

 The default installation (for now) includes a single master that has everything on it mesos, zookeeper and marathon

-In order to bootstrap the cluster go to `terraform/base` and execute the following commands.
+In order to bootstrap the cluster go to `terraform/cluster` and execute the following commands.

 ```
 $ export $MY_IP=`curl -s checkip.dyndns.org | sed -e "s/.*Current IP Address: //" -e "s/<.*$//"`
+$ terraform get
-$ terraform apply -var key_name=production -var your_ip_address=$MY_IP -target=aws_instance.marathon
+$ terraform apply -var key_name=production -var your_ip_address=$MY_IP
 ```

-This will bootstrap the server for you.
+This will start a new server instance for you.

 After you bootstrap the server, terraform will spit out an IP for you, you use this IP in order to configure the serevr with chef.